jmdotdev/angular-timeline/README.md

 # Timeline Project in Angular

-This project is an Angular-based application that visualizes a series of steps in a timeline format.
+This project is an Angular application that visualizes a series of steps in a timeline format.
 Each step is represented by a circle on a progress bar.
 The application allows users to mark steps as complete, and it dynamically updates the progress bar and percentage of completion.
 Additionally, it includes a feature that visualizes deadlines with a color gradient indicating time progression.

 ## Features